 In his most recent exhibition of portrait paintings and drawings, he has revisited the self-portrait as a primary theme, not only to evoke a narrative within the viewer's imagination but also as a means of exploring significant social and political issues utilizing the expressive power of painting and drawing.

-Namara is still making changes in his use of dry pigments to create non-figurative drawings, each a unique composition with a strong minimalist focus on form and color.
-His concerns here being: time, color,illusion,pattern and scale.
-His exhibition at the Richmond Art Center( "Pause ,Gap, Omission") in 2019, was fascinating as it was pertinent, notably in the use of dry pigments in abstraction but also in the continuing impetus of abstraction .
-A sequential process that allows us to see a side of the painter's character that his figurative paintings do not show.
-Namara's work is represented in a range of collections.
+Over the past few years has dedicated himself to making changes in his use of dry pigments to create still-life and non-figurative drawings, each a unique composition with a strong minimalist focus on form and color.
+His concerns here being: time, color, illusion, pattern, and scale.
+His exhibition at the Richmond Art Center ('Pause, Gap, Omission') in 2019 was fascinating as it was pertinent, notably in the use of dry pigments in abstraction but also in the continuing impetus of abstraction.
+A sequential process that allows us to see a side of the painter's visual language that his figurative paintings do not show.
+Namara's work stands as a testament to his remarkable ability to transform the mundane into profound, quietly meditative art.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.